Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements

 Figure~\ref{fig:FRACAS} shows a schematic view of the FRACAS experimental setup.
-It will be composed of a Beam Monitor (BM) located in front of the target, trackers surrounding a magnet and a scintillating detector wall for TOF and partial energy measurements ($\Delta$E).
+It will be composed of a Beam Monitor (BM) located in front of the target, trackers surrounding a magnet and a scintillating detector wall for TOF and energy loss measurements ($\Delta$E).
 Based on previous simulation studies, the detection system, except for the magnet, will be placed in a large reaction chamber where a pressure of 100~mbar will be made.
 This pressure was found as a compromise between the reduction of particle scattering in air for long travelling paths and the complexity of the pumping system.

-The BM will consist of a multi-stage Parallel Plate Avalanche Counter (PPAC) operated at low isobutane (iC$_{4}$H$_{10}$) pressure.
-One stage with a thin gap will be used for timing purposes to give the \textit{start} for the TOF measurement while two other stages with thicker gaps and stripped anodes will be used to extract the beam position and shape with a spatial resolution expected to be below 100~\textmu m in both directions.
+The BM will consist of a multi-stage Parallel Plate Avalanche Counter (PPAC, \cite{BRESKIN1977609}) operated at low isobutane (iC$_{4}$H$_{10}$) pressure.
+One stage with a thin gap will be used for timing purposes to give the \textit{start} time of the TOF measurement while two other stages with thicker gaps and stripped anodes will be used to extract the beam position and shape with a spatial resolution expected to be below 100~\textmu m in both directions.

-The TOF-wall, which will provide the \textit{stop} for the TOF measurements and the partial energy released by the fragments, will be a modular system involving 384 scintillating detectors that can be arranged in different configurations.
+The TOF-wall, which will provide the \textit{stop} time for the TOF measurements and the energy released by the fragments, will be a modular system involving 384 scintillating detectors that can be arranged in different configurations.
 Each module will be composed of a 25.4~$\times$~25.4~mm$^2$ and 1.5~mm thick YAP:Ce crystal coupled to a Hamamatsu R11265-200 ultra-bialkali PhotoMultiplier Tube (PMT).
 A detailed description of the TOF system along with first timing performances can be found in~\cite{Salvador_2020}.